 Location, Location, Location

-My home office at the moment is in the smallest spare room in my home – it’s 7.5 x 7.5 feet.
-All that was in here before was an old wardrobe, and a single guest bed nobody ever used.
-So, I threw the bed out, moved the wardrobe to another room and planted my desk, chair and computer in there.
+My home office at the moment is in the smallest room in my home – it’s 7.5 x 7.5 feet.
+All that was in here before was an old wardrobe, and a small bed.

-If you have a bit more space to work with then ideal desk dimensions are 48-inches long, 30-inches deep and 28-inches in height.
+If you have a bit more space to work with then ideal dimensions are 48-inches long, 30-inches deep, and 28-inches in height.
 This is more than enough space for a desktop/laptop with a dual-screen setup and enough space for pens, notepads, whiteboard markers, empty coffee cups, snack wrappers, and all the other stuff you promised yourself you’d never clutter your desk with.
-But that’s okay, because firstly you’re human, and secondly, apparently a messy desk is a sign of above average intelligence…or that’s what I keep telling myself.

 Do yourself a massive favor and choose a desk with a flat surface – those multiple tier desks might look cool, but they’re really uncomfortable to work on.

-- 5-wheel base – knowing that your chair won’t collapse underneath you is always a nice thing to know
+- 5-wheel base – knowing that your chair won’t collapse underneath you is always comforting

-- Adjustable backrest – some chairs offer incremental adjustment settings, where others are either set to fixed upright, or full freedom of movement.
-I’ve used both and have no real preference.
+- Adjustable backrest – some chairs offer incremental adjustment settings, where others are either set to fixed upright or full freedom of movement.

 - Mesh back (thought I’d hate this feature, but it’s way more comfortable than a fabric or leather backrest)

-Setting up a home office on a budget
+Setting up your home office on a budget

-I’m not going to go down the road of giving financial advice here, because that’s just not my thing i.e. I’m not qualified to do it.
-But I do understand that a lot of people reading this article are probably sitting there going, “Yeah, fine.
-I’ll just whip out my maxed out credit card, and go buy myself a desk and chair right now”.
+I understand that a lot of people reading this are probably sitting there going, “Yeah, fine.
+I’ll just whip out my maxed-out credit card, and go buy myself a desk and chair right now”.

-Again your only expense here will be the cost of traveling to pick the desk or chairs up, although some jerk facility managers will charge you a token amount for whatever they’re giving you.
-That’s despite the fact that you’re actually saving them the cost of having it removed by the local trash company.
+Again your only expense here will be the cost of traveling to pick the desk or chairs up, although some facility managers will charge you a token amount for the desk or chair.

 But even if you do pay $20 for the desk and chair, that’s still a good deal – they’re probably worth $200 each, but because somebody spilled coffee on the chair or scrawled their name in the desk, you’re getting them at 10% of the market price.